 What’s next?
 Have you started on edits with Chicken House?

 They asked to see the edited out scenes, and asked me NOT to rewrite anything until we spoke in person.
-Barry said Hurts So Good needs a delicate, precise edit, and doesn’t want to lose any of the brilliant bonkers bits!
+Barry said THE HURTING needs a delicate, precise edit, and doesn’t want to lose any of the brilliant bonkers bits!

 Have you started on your next book?